karlwen95/CI_22/lab3/README.md

 **Semi smart**: Uses rules 1-3 with optimal parameters but else plays at random.
 **Optimal strategy**: Plays based on nim-sum strategy.

+## Task 3 - Minmax strategy
+I'm using a minmax strategy with $\alpha$ and $\beta$ pruning modified for the minimizing player to play by the optimal strategy to achieve spead-up.
+Instead of going through all possible states the minimizer simply plays the optimal move according to the *Nim sum*.
+If there is no optimal move a random move is made.
+This implies a big speed-up and enables a game of Nim with `size = 5` to be played in approximately 10 minutes (without speed-up it didn't finish for multiple hours).
+The complexity is still huge though, since a game with `size = 4` only takes a few seconds to end.

+The minmax agent performs well, as it should as it is exhaustive, winning against the optimal strategy if starting (except for `size=4`, where minmax agent wins if not starting).

+## Task 4 - Reinforcement learning
+**To be completed!**

 ## About running the file
 To get the evolved agent trained, run the file with flag `-t 2` which indicates `task 2` (use `-t 1` if you want task 1, basically optimal vs optimal).
 `pop[0]` returns most fit agent.